 Mary gross income is $50,000

-Marriages lasting greater than 5 years are calculated at 2 years plus 1/3 of the length of the marriage.
-So as an example a marriage that lasted 9 years would have alimony ordered to last 2 years PLUS 9 divided by 3 = 3 for a total of 5 years.
+Marriages lasting greater than 5 years may have alimony calculated at 2 years plus 1/3 of the length of the marriage.
+Example: A marriage that lasted 9 years would have alimony ordered to last 2 years PLUS 9 divided by 3 = 3 for a total of 5 years.

 Alimony could be ordered by the court for: